The UEFA CFCB settlement agreement: what it is, what it commits you to and why it is not a get-out

 For club finance directors, legal teams and compliance functions at clubs operating under settlement agreements, the practical obligations are specific and ongoing.

 Maintain a real-time compliance model.
 The squad cost ratio and football earnings position must be tracked in real time, not just at year-end.
-Every contract commitment, transfer fee payment and agent fee incurred during the calendar year affects the ratio.
+Every relevant contract commitment, transfer amortisation charge and agent/intermediary/connected-party cost should be assessed against the applicable ratio or settlement target.
 Waiting until the annual accounts are prepared to discover the compliance position is not compatible with a settlement framework that requires the ratio to be managed to intermediate targets.

 Model every transfer decision against the settlement targets.
 Before any player acquisition is approved during a window covered by the settlement, the finance function should be able to confirm the impact on the squad cost ratio for the relevant calendar year and on the three-year football earnings trajectory.
 This analysis should be completed before the deal is agreed, not after.